Trump says 'Russia is not helping' with North Korea

 - Trump also declined for the second time to say if he'd spoken to Kim

+Washington (CNN)US President Donald Trump may have found another whipping boy when it comes to reining in North Korea.

-Washington (CNN)President Donald Trump on Wednesday accused Russia of helping North Korea skirt international sanctions aimed at curbing North Korea's nuclear and ballistic missile programs.
+On Wednesday, Trump accused the Kremlin of helping North Korea skirt international sanctions aimed at curbing North Korea's nuclear and ballistic missile programs.

 "Russia is not helping us at all with North Korea," Trump told Reuters in an interview.
 "What China is helping us with, Russia is denting.
 In other words, Russia is making up for some of what China is doing."

-Trump's rare criticism of Russia came as he commended China for largely complying with international sanctions that are aimed at ramping up pressure on Pyongyang by further isolating the regime that has threatened the US and its allies in Asia with nuclear attacks.
+Trump's rare criticism of Russia came as he commended China for largely complying with international sanctions passed in 2017 that have targeted North Korean shipping, coal, seafood and labor.

-His comments appear to reference reports that Russian tankers have helped refuel North Korea with shipments at sea and follows allegations from US officials that Russia has been lax in its implementation of UN Security Council sanctions.
+His comments appear to reference reports that Russian tankers have helped refuel North Korea with shipments at sea, and follows allegations from US officials that Russia has been lax in its implementation of UN Security Council sanctions.

-Sen. Tammy Duckworth, who returned to the US from a trip to South Korea and Japan on Tuesday, said it is clear that the Russians and Chinese continue to aid North Korea despite additional sanctions.
+US Senator Tammy Duckworth, who returned to the US from a trip to South Korea and Japan on Tuesday, said it is clear that the Russians and Chinese continue to aid North Korea despite additional sanctions.

 "The Russians are definitely providing supplies to the North Koreans and so are the Chinese.
 It is very clear both the Russians and Chinese are violating the additional sanctions," the Illinois Democrat told reporters Wednesday.